This guide provides you with tips on how to manage and reduce stress.

 While traditional working hours are 37 hours a week, the recent and dramatic rise in Britain’s working hours suggests this is likely to increase.
 20.1% of the UK working population work 45 hours or more per week.

-Mental health problems such as anxiety and depression are thought to be the leading cause of work absences, accounting for up to 40% of sickness leave.
+Mental health problems such as anxiety and depression are considered the leading cause of work absences, accounting for up to 40% of sickness leave.
 In 2008, mental health accounted for 442,000 cases of work-related illnesses and had an estimated cost of £13.5 million.
 As a result, mental ill health now accounts for a significant proportion of long-term sickness and early retirement, cited as the leading cause of illness for 20% of NHS employees.

 The effects of the economic crisis have affected everyone in some capacity.
 Recent statistics from StepChange Debt Charity found an increased demand of 56% for debt advice and support from 2012-2014.
 Citizens Advice have seen a similar increase in the number of people experiencing stress about finances, dealing with 6,407 debt problems every working day.